 Complete the form below to download The Value from Technology.
 This free eBook teaches you how to use technology to create a better guest experience and improve your company’s efficiency.

-John Weber is the chief technology officer at LRS and an expert in operational efficiency and creating a memorable guest experience.
+John Weber is the chief executive officer at LRS and an expert in operational efficiency and creating a memorable guest experience.